 Why is the tech skills gap a problem for organizations?

-The Technology skills gap hinders creativity, lowers productivity while minimizing the cost of hiring and prevents organizations from capitalizing on newer technologies for competitive advantage.
+The information technology skills gap hinders creativity, lowers productivity while minimizing the cost of hiring and prevents organizations from capitalizing on newer technologies for competitive advantage.

 How can organizations identify their tech skills gap?